trevorsandy/lpub3d/tools/docs/README.txt

  right of the page header, dragging the image produces unexpected placement - the same may be true with regards to placement relative to the page footer.
- WORKAROUND: If you want to reposition by dragging, set the image relative to the Page (any relative position) or bottom center of the header/ top center of the footer.
+ WORKAROUND: If you want to reposition by dragging, set the image relative to the Page (any relative position) or bottom centre of the header/ top centre of the footer.

 LPub3D 1.0.0.320.2